RLButch/project-4-stroke-predictions/README.md

 Outliers were removed from the dataset. (explaination further on).  we examined the shape of the data before and after removing the outliers:
 Shape of data before removing outliers : (5110, 11)
 Shape of data after remove : (4401, 11)
 We then grouped BMI by age group and then in order to retain data records the bmi column with NAN values was replaced with the average for that age group.
+The machine learning algorithm cannot process categorical data values.
+It can only process numerical values.
+To fit the data into the prediction model, we need to convert categorical values to numerical ones.
+Before that, we will evaluate if any transformation on categorical columns is necessary.
 We visualised the distribution of the data: checking the numerical (columns in the dataset that value numbers rather than letters) key features of the dataset, interesting to see that bmi is almost normally distributed
 ![image](https://github.com/RLButch/project-4-stroke-predictions/assets/122842203/5869141b-c2ed-4459-8e7e-294eb8349fd8)
 We then checked the gender distribution, since the 'other' gender only had one entry, it was decided to remove this and the removal would not adversly affect the data or subsequent machine learning models.